Presentations and Traveling Exhibit

 about the course

 This course explores the causes and remedies for wrongful convictions.
 Beginning with a brief history of the innocence movement founded by Barry Scheck and Peter Neufeld in 1992, the presentation also gives historical context to IPMN and its beginnings and work.
 The course goes on to outline the predominant causes of wrongful convictions, giving real life case examples.
 Attendees will learn about how we can prevent wrongful convictions from occurring, and what they can do to help insure they do not happen in the future.

 IPMN Staff, Board Members and Volunteers.

-This course has a flexible format that can be adjusted to fit the needs and time constraints of your group.
+This course is conducted onsite and is free is cost.
+It also has a flexible format that can be adjusted to fit the needs and time constraints of your group.

 Exhibit: Traveling Posters